Singularity-tutorial/Singularity-tutorial.github.io/00-installation/README.md

 Your cow will likely say something different (and be more colorful), but as long as you see a cow your installation is working properly.

-This command downloads, converts, and runs a container from [Docker Hub](https://hub.docker.com/r/godlovedc/lolcow/).
-You will see a lot of warnings that have to do with the fact that you've created this container without using root privileges.
-Pay them no mind.
+This command downloads and "runs" a container from [Singularity Container Library](https://cloud.sylabs.io/library).
+(We'll be talking more about what it means to "run" a container later on in the class.)

-In the next exercise, we will learn how to build a similar container from scratch.
+In a following exercise, we will learn how to build a similar container from scratch.
+But right now, we are going to use this container to execute a bunch of basic commands and just get a feel for what it's like to use Singularity.